SERVICES

 Please use this ServiceNow form to request an exception.
 For an exception to be granted, IS requires compensating controls be implemented in order to mitigate the risk of the vulnerability.
 Examples of compensating controls include:

-• Installing the Splunk, Defender ATP and Nessus agents (if not already installed)
+- Installing the Splunk UF (if required), Defender and Nessus agents (if not already installed)

 Scan Exclusions

-IS scans all public and private Penn State IP ranges for vulnerabilities.
+IS scans all public Penn State subnets for vulnerabilities.
 Sometimes, however, scans can negatively impact certain systems.
-In these cases exclusions from regular scans can be granted.
-Typically legacy network devices, phone systems, printers and other embedded devices are the types of systems that sometimes require exclusion from scans.
-Scan exclusions are not generally granted for workstations or servers.
+In these cases, exclusions from regular scans can be granted.

 In order to submit an exclusion request, please email vulnscanning@psu.edu.
 In the email please include the following: